parmsam/apps/index.md

 - [Extract images](extractimages.html) - Extract images from pasted content.
 - [Multi-URL iframe dashboard](iframesdash.html) - Create a dashboard with multiple URLs in iFrames.
 - [Image resizer](imageresizer.html) - Resize images to a specific width and height.
+- [HEIC image converter](heicfmtconv.html) - Convert HEIC images to other image formats like JPG, PNG, and WEBP.

 ---